durchdacht/linktree-clone/README.md

 # LinkTree Clone

-A simple LinkTree clone with admin panel, created by [@durchdacht](https://github.com/durchdacht).
+A simple LinkTree clone with admin panel.

 ## Features